 Booking Gorilla Permits with a tour agent

-3. We send you our bank details for you to send the money for gorilla permits.
+3. They send you our bank details for you to send the money for gorilla permits.

-4. It takes about 24 hours for us to receive the money from our bank and pay for your permits.
-We shall send you acknowledgement for the money and the official Uganda Wildlife Authority Receipt (by scan and email).
-Please ensure that any bank charges are met by the client, and we do not charge any fee for gorilla permits buying/booking.
+4. It takes about 24 hours to receive the money from bank and pay for your permits.
+They shall send you acknowledgement for the money.

-5. Send us your passport details to register your gorilla permits.
-Usually, we only need the Full names, passport number, and nationality.
+5. Send them your passport details to register your gorilla permits.
+Usually, they only need the Full names, passport number, and nationality.

-6. We register your names and get the gorilla permits.
+6. They register your names and get the gorilla permits.
 We send you scanned copies of your gorilla permit.

 As soon as the payment has been received, the permits for gorilla tracking be purchased.
 Getting a gorilla permit is not a guarantee of seeing a gorilla.
 However, the chances of seeing them are 98%.

 Cancellations here below shall be treated against the total cost of the safari booked as follows:

 Note: Cancellation fees are effective from the date your written notification is received at Gorillas and Wildlife Safaris.

 UWA/ Rwanda Tourism Board will retain the following percentages on a gorilla permit upon cancellation.